apache/druid/docs/do-not-merge.md

 <!--Intentionally, there's no Apache license so that the GHA fails it.
 This file is not meant to be merged.

-- https://github.com/apache/druid/pull/14266 - we removed input source security from 26 (https://github.com/apache/druid/pull/14003).
-Should we not include this in 27 release notes?

 -->

-# Still need

-search for TBD

-* Caveats for array column types
-* Caching cost for upgrade notes - is it this? [#14484](https://github.com/apache/druid/pull/14484)
-* User impact of https://github.com/apache/druid/pull/14048 for highlights
-* https://github.com/apache/druid/pull/14476 seems to only be documented here in release notes and the PR?
-* Vad's input for web console section
-* PR for Temporary storage as a runtime parameter.
-MSQ will start honoring changes to the Middle Manager.
-* What to do about input source security.
-There are no docs for it.
-* New query filters
-* Confirm the correct naming in https://github.com/apache/druid/pull/14359 (OSHI sys mon change).
-The changed files say one thing and the PR description says another
-* Community extensions.
-What do we want to say about iceberg and the other one (what was the other one?)

 Apache Druid 27.0.0 contains over $NUMBER_FEATURES new features, bug fixes, performance enhancements, documentation improvements, and additional test coverage from $NUMBER_OF_CONTRIBUTORS contributors.